madalinungureanu/wck-cfc/readme.txt

 4. Some defined custom fields

 == Changelog ==

+= 1.0.2 =
+* Major changes to the upload field.
+Now it stores the attachments ID instead of the url of the file.
+IMPORTANT: in the backend backwards compatibility has been taken care of but on the frontend the responsibility is yours.
+* Added possibility to choose whether to attach or not the upload to the post.
+* Various UI improvements.
+* Fixed bug when CFC box had no title.
+* Fixed label bug on edit form.
+* Fixed bug that broke sorting after updating an element.
+* Other small bug fixes and improvements.

 = 1.0.1 =
 * Added link to website and documentation in readme.